openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 --------------------

   The point in the course at which the user was prompted to re-verify his or her identity.
-As of August 2015, course authors can define these checkpoints when they create the course.
+As of Aug 2015, course authors can define these checkpoints when they create the course.
 Because these checkpoints typically occur before exams, examples of expected values are ``final`` and ``midterm``.